nestjs/docs.nestjs.com/content/websockets/gateways.md

 > info **Hint** `@SubscribeMessage()` and `@MessageBody()` decorators are imported from `@nestjs/websockets` package.

-In case you don't want to use decorators, the following code will be valid as well:
+If you would prefer not to use decorators, the following code is functionally equivalent:

 ```typescript
 @@filename(events.gateway)